-During the Year, there has been no change in the Company's constitutional documents.
-The Company's articles of association are available on the websites of the Stock Exchange and the Company.
+During the Year, there were no changes in the Company's Articles.
+The Company's Articles are available on the websites of the Stock Exchange and the Company.

 DIVIDEND POLICY

 The dividend policy of the Company (the "Dividend Policy") was adopted by the Board and became effective on 31 December 2018.
 The Group places great importance on a consistent and maintainable level of dividends.
 This means that in a good year the regular dividend may be increased.
 In particularly good years, a "special" dividend may be paid in addition to the regular dividend, and will be flagged as "special", i.e. not normally to be repeated.
 In a poor year, the Group will endeavour to maintain dividend payments, even if, in an extreme case, they exceed profits, provided that the Group's financial position, such as liquidity and net assets, remains sound.